Fysh-Fyve/fysh/README.md

 <*/><
 ```

 This is a grilled fysh.
-It generates a random 32-bit number that determines the
+It generates a random signed 32-bit number that determines the
 doneness of the fysh.

 ```fysh